Mixture priors for replication studies: Introduction

-A variety of more sophisticated Bayesian methods have been proposed to mitigate potential conflict between historical and current data, and ``borrow information'' from the historical data in an adaptive way \citep[for an overview see e.g.,][]{Lesaffre2024}.
+Building on the long tradition of Bayesian hierarchical modeling and meta-analysis \citep[among others]{dempster1977maximum, rubin1981estimation, Hedges1985, smith1995bayesian, sutton2000methods, spiegelhalter2004bayesian}, recent methodological developments have proposed more sophisticated approaches to mitigate potential conflict between historical and current data, and ``borrow information'' from the historical data in an adaptive way \citep[for an overview see e.g.,][]{Lesaffre2024}.
 Notably, power priors \citep{chen_ibrahim2000, duan2006}, hierarchical models \citep{thall_et_all_2003,Berry_2013}, and mixture priors \citep{Schmidli_2014, Yang_2023} are three prominent approaches in this domain.
-The power prior, in its basic version, is derived by updating an initial prior distribution with the likelihood of the historical data raised to the power parameter $\delta$, ranging between zero and one, which determines the degree to which historical data influences the prior distribution.
+The power prior, in its basic version, is derived by updating an initial prior distribution with the likelihood of the historical data raised to the power parameter $\alpha$, ranging between zero and one, which determines the degree to which historical data influence the prior distribution.
 Power priors evaluate two primary concepts of successful replication \citep{pawel2023power}.
-Firstly, they ensure the replication study confirms the presence of a tangible effect, often by assessing the effect size $\theta$, and checking if it differs significantly from zero.
-Secondly, they assess how well the original data matches with the replication data, as a $\delta$ value close to one means both studies align seamlessly, while a value close to zero implies a disagreement between the original and the replication study.
+Firstly, they ensure that the replication study confirms the presence of a tangible effect, often by assessing the effect size $\theta$, and checking if it differs significantly from zero.
+Secondly, they assess how well the original data matches with the replication data, as an $\alpha$ value close to one means both studies align seamlessly, while a value close to zero implies a disagreement between the original and the replication study.

 Hierarchical modeling offers an alternative way to incorporate historical data into Bayesian analyses.
 The idea is to assume a hierarchical model where the true original $\theta_o$ and replication effect sizes $\theta_r$ are sampled themselves from a distribution around an overall effect size $\theta$.
 The variance $\tau^2$ of this distribution then determines the similarity between the studies, a value of zero corresponding to identical true effects while a large value corresponds to heterogeneity.
 Works by \citet{bayarri_2002a,bayarri_2002b} and \citet{Pawel_Held_2020} have effectively applied this approach in replication scenarios.